jkfrie/CIL-FS20-ETHZ/README.md

 ## Usage
 - `baseline1_model.py`: Run this python file to create a submission file from the first baseline model directly.
 - `baseline2_model_pipeline.ipynb`: Run full pipeline of baseline 2 model with visuals.
-- `final_model_pipeline.ipynb`: Run full pipeline of final model with visuals.
+- `final_model_eval.ipynb`: Run eval of pretrained final model with visuals.
 - `training_final_model.py`: Run only the training of the final model (for cluster).

 - The Automatic data generator comes as seperate project called `Mapscrape`